datawire/ambassador-docs/docs/emissary/1.13/topics/using/method.md

 # Method-based routing

-Ambassador Edge Stack supports routing based on the HTTP method and regular expression.
+$productName$ supports routing based on the HTTP method and regular expression.

 ## Using `method`